Medical Oncology: Canine Bone Tumors

 Classification of Bone Tumors

-Bone tumors can arise directly from bone or may occur as a metastatic lesion from an underlying cancer outside of the skeleton.
+Bone tumors can arise directly from bone or may occur as a metastatic lesion from underlying cancer outside of the skeleton.
 The most common primary bone tumor in dogs is osteosarcoma.
 Other bone tumors include chondrosarcoma, fibrosarcoma, hemangiosarcoma, liposarcoma, histiocytic sarcoma, multiple myeloma, and metastatic tumors.

 Osteosarcoma tumors of the appendicular skeleton (long bones of the limbs) are locally invasive and have a high rate of metastases (most commonly lungs and other bones).
 Osteosarcoma tumors can also occur in the axial skeleton (the bones of the skull, spinal column, pelvis, and ribs).
 Tumors of these locations tend to have a decreased rate of metastasis compared to those of the limbs.

 It is important to differentiate osteosarcoma from other tumor types and diseases that occur within bones, such as bacterial, viral, or fungal infections.
-With infection, there is usually history of exposure to the infectious agent or traumatic injury to the affected region.
+With infection, there is usually a history of exposure to the infectious agent or traumatic injury to the affected region.
 Identification of the underlying cause is important, as this will influence the recommended therapeutic regimen.

 What are the clinical signs?